aksheyd/Game-Engine/notes.md

 - lookAt function does this all for us and stores it in a matrix (view matrix becomes camera)
 -

+From class (composition -> flexible alternative to inheritance):
+- LECTURE 9!
+- gameobject are entities that are containers of components

+- vector of cpomnents with update (itearet through and call each components update)
+- template class T to add new component then hit start
+- for ex: make gameobject, add renderer and transform, they set them or u set them, then run update through object (which updates all components)

 Todo:
 - implement a texture class
 - implement a transformation / rotation / scale class